PlasmaControl/Stellarator-Database/README.md

 This is still a work in progress.

 ## Install using pip
+If you are on Linux, WSL or MacOS, you should be able to install `stelladb` directly from PyPi.
 ```bash
 pip install stelladb
 ```
+You may have difficulty installing on Windows due to `simsopt` dependency.
+More detailed instructions will come for that.
+For now, you can use the repo on Windows with slight difference on building the environment.

 ## Install using GIT